Schtee/schtee.github.io/_posts/2018-07-23-debugging-unity-android-apps.md

 Using monoOptions --debugger-agent=transport=dt_socket,embedding=1,defer=y,address=0.0.0.0:56785
 ```

-If you add the device's IP address, with the port from above to the Visual Studio *Attach Unity Debugger* window, it should now connect, obey breakpoints and the like!
+If you add the device's IP address with the port from above to the Visual Studio *Attach Unity Debugger* window, it should now connect, obey breakpoints and the like!